ibexa/documentation-developer/docs/guide/data_migration.md

 ## Actions

 Some migrations contain a special `actions` property.
-These are optional operations that can be run after the main "body" of a migration has been executed (i.e. Content has been created / updated, Object State has been added, etc.).
+Actions are optional operations that can be run after the main "body" of a migration has been executed (that is, content has been created / updated, Object state has been added, and so on).
 Their purpose is to allow additional operations to be performed as part of this particular migration.
 They are executed inside the same transaction, so in the event of failure they will cause database rollback to occur.